bolt-rip/ingame/README.md

 # Ingame

-Plugin to used to manage competitive matches on bolt.rip.
+Plugin used to manage competitive matches on bolt.rip.

 Used alongside [Events](https://github.com/PGMDev/Events) which handles teams and matches.